top of page

 The biggest barriers to securing your first skilled role often include lack of experience, intense job market competition, graduate oversaturation and uncertainty about which roles suit your strengths and interests.
 Many entry-level jobs still require experience, making internships, volunteering or freelancing key ways to stand out.
 Additionally, oversaturated industries mean that building in-demand skills, networking and tailoring applications are essential to avoid getting lost in a crowded job pool.
 Good opportunities don't just land at our feet, you need to build a plan to follow to ensure you are doing the right things to stand out from the crowd and get ahead of your peers.

-Tell me more about the main challenge for graduates?
+Tell me more about the main challenge for young people?

 Whether it's a-level choices, apprenticeships, university, placements, navigating the recruitment journey or discovering yourself and building confidence - know that you are not alone.
 The first step is asking for help and making a change.